 How to Market Your Info-Product When You Don’t Have an Audience

 There’s a myth circulating in the infopreneur community that you need a huge audience to start selling info-products.
-Without a raving community of loyal fans, you won’t be able to get a single product off your metaphorical shelves.
+Without a raving community of loyal fans, you won’t be able to sell products online.

 Confession time: this isn’t true.